gra-m/circle-jumper/Commentary.md

 Fixed the scoring decided to leave the rendering of coins until it is (possibly) completely redesigned.

 ## 234
-Have observed being able to move through obstacles on occasion?!
-Set currently so coins spawn above planet surface.
+~~Have observed being able to move through obstacles on occasion?!~~ Set currently so coins spawn above planet surface.
 Flag update is being called but is not having required effect when called.
 This is, again a debug within a system that I'm not happy with anyway == obstacle and coin spawning.

+##  SpawnExperiment1 == stub
+I played around and left as stub, I like the idea of one array for all spawned objects, but, it is more complex than I want to commit to here.
+My priority is to finish the course and get experimental with my own projects.